mastercomfig/mastercomfig/docs/tf2/huds/hud_crosshairs.md

 #### Enabled

 This determines whether the control is even loaded.
 The difference between this and visible is that some elements are turned on or off by the game.
 Disabling these elements means they're never going to be seen.
 Making them invisible might mean that they're seen part of the time.
 For HUD crosshairs the distinction doesn't matter.
 Turn either to `0` to make it invisible and `1` to make it visible.
-There is one notable exception which will be discussed later in the 3D playermodel background section.
+There is one notable exception which will be discussed later in the [3D Player Model Background section](#3d-player-model-background).

 #### Xpos